Aldi vs Tesco for Meal Prep: Which Supermarket Is Better?

 Tesco's Clubcard scheme narrows the gap considerably.
 If you shop at Tesco with an active Clubcard, you can close the price difference on chicken, salmon, and dairy by 20–30%.
 For regular large shops, the Tesco Clubcard makes the price gap feel smaller in practice than the list prices suggest.

-Quality and Range Comparison
+Quality And Range Comparison

 Aldi's chicken breast is well-regarded — it is typically British or European sourced, with a similar quality to Tesco's mid-tier range.
 Taste tests between Aldi and Tesco own-brand chicken, eggs, and Greek yogurt consistently find no meaningful difference in quality for everyday cooking.